manavk-p/-JIA-23-Atranomical-Office-Clubhouse-App/README.md

 ```

 ## Troubleshooting
-Check the npm and Node.js versions using. node v16.18.1 and npm v8.19.2 are known to work.
+Check the npm and Node.js versions using the commands below. node v16.18.1 and npm v8.19.2 are known to work.
 ```
 npm -v
 node -v
 ```
+Make sure react-native is installed according to the version in the package.json file as well.

 # Release Notes
 ## v1.0.0